FriendsOfREDAXO/redaxo-mit-docker/README.md

 ## Questions or Comments?

-Sure.
-The best ask in Slack! ✌️
+Any time.
+Best thing to do is to join our Slack! ✌️
 Get your Slack invitation here: https://redaxo.org/slack/